Harry Allen (trans man): Suicides of his love interests

-The third of Allen's lovers to die by suicide was Pearl Waldron, who shot herself in the chest with a 32-caliber revolver in Denny Park (Seattle) on November 4, 1903.
+The third of Allen's lovers to die by suicide was Pearl Waldron, who shot herself in the chest with a 32-caliber revolver in Denny Park on November 4, 1903.
 Waldron and Allen had met at a dance in Georgetown.
 Waldron was found lying bloody in the park by a passerby who called the police and ambulance.
 She was taken to a hospital, and doctors worked to remove the bullet for over two hours before giving up on finding it all due to it being near vital organs.
 For more than an hour after she was found, Waldron refused to give her name or address.
-When she finally gave in she also asked that they send for Harry Livingston.
+When she finally gave in, she also asked that they send for Harry Livingston.
 Though Waldron left, she never stated her actions were related to Allen.
 The press and public laid the familiar suspicion that she was driven to shock and despair by discovering that he was transgender.
 Allen's mother told police and the press that she was sure Waldron knew, but Waldron's friends insisted that she did not and that she only knew him as Harry Livingston.
 Coincidentally, Waldron had a sister who had also shot herself over an unrequited love.

 The fourth of Allen's paramours to die by suicide was Gertie Samuels, in January 1909.
-According to reports, Samuels shot herself in the chest after Allen left her at the altar because they couldn't be married as a homosexual couple.
+According to reports, Samuels shot herself in the chest after Allen left her at the altar because they couldn't be married.

-Due to inconsistent reporting and allegations made by Allen that at least one of the suicide stories was fabricated by a reporter in Seattle for a quick payout, it is possible that the both or one of the stories about the suicides of Hazel Walters and Gertie Samuels are false.
-Articles that mention either Samuels or Walters by name tend to only mention the other and/or have mistakes attributing Quappe's cause of death to Walters' name.
-Additionally, while the stories of Quappe and Waldron include details such as their address of residence, place of birth, family, and an account of their treatment by doctors, the stories about Samuels and Walters lack those details and provide no mention of funeral arrangements.
+Allen claimed one of the suicide stories was fabricated by a reporter in Seattle for a quick payout, and that nobody ever committed suicide over him.